 Q: What air purification systems work effectively against Mongolia's pollution levels?

 A: Industrial-grade HEPA filtration systems rated for particles down to 0.3 microns provide essential protection.
 Whole-house systems with multiple air changes per hour combined with individual room purifiers offer the best protection.
-Window sealing combined with air purification systems at home should be used during winters in Ulaanbaatar.
+Standard residential air purifiers typically lack sufficient capacity for Ulaanbaatar's extreme pollution concentrations.

 Q: Should expatriate families avoid bringing children to Ulaanbaatar assignments?

 A: Children face significantly higher health risks from pollution exposure, with studies showing 40% reduced lung function in Ulaanbaatar compared to rural areas.
 Families should consult pediatric specialists, implement comprehensive protection strategies, and consider seasonal relocation during peak pollution months.
-Schools should provide air filtration and children should wear pollution masks while outside.
+Many diplomatic families arrange alternative schooling during winter periods.

 Q: How do international health insurance plans address pollution-related health impacts?